 - Brush – Brush for at least two minutes, at least twice every day, ideally after eating and drinking.
 Use an electric toothbrush for the best results – we recommend Sonicare®.
 Don’t forget to brush all sides to the very back, and the tongue to minimize bad breath.

 - Floss – Floss every day, before you nightly brushing to remove particles between teeth and keep your gums healthy.

 - Rinse – Rinsing with mouthwash kills 99% of germs and bacteria in your mouth that brushing and flossing alone cannot, and helps keep breath fresh.

 - Water – When brushing and flossing is not an option, rinsing with water after eating or drinking will help reduce plaque and bacteria.

 - Nutrition – Your diet plays a huge role in your oral and overall health.
 Minimizing or eliminating acidic foods and beverages from your diet is a good idea – sugar, dairy, carbohydrates, and processed foods.

-If you have any questions about oral hygiene or would like to reserve a cleaning with your Bolivia dentist or Oak Island dentist – Dr. Michelakis, Dr. Wilharm, Dr. Harrington, Dr. Miller, Dr. Hohl, or Dr. Dobransky – please contact us at Coastal Cosmetic Family Dentistry® today at (910) 933-2408.
+If you have any questions about oral hygiene or would like to reserve a cleaning with your Bolivia dentist or Oak Island dentist – Dr. Wilharm, Dr. Harrington, Dr. Miller, Dr. Hohl, Dr. Dobransky, or Dr. Strubin – please contact us at Coastal Cosmetic Family Dentistry® today.